MartinGeisse/mahdl-plugin/doc/index-selection.md

 be possibly out-of-bounds in type as long as they are in-bounds in value, the type check has to be delayed until it has been determined whether the index vector is formally constant.

+**The more important rationale:**
 It is also less obvious in such a case which kinds of expressions are allowed for the index of a container that does not have a power-of-two size.
 Most of the language behavior and what is allowed is defined in terms of *types*, not *constness*, and is much easier to understand that way (see operators.md).
-Making an exception here seems like an ugly exception.
+Making an exception here seems ugly.

 **TODO** it might be possible to mix constant folding into the expression processor without a lot of effort.
 But even then, it is still unclear whether this is a good idea: Most of the behavior of the language is bound to types, not